-[Editor’s note: This story was originally published in September 2018.
+[Editor’s note: This story was published in July 2018.
 It has since been updated and republished.]

 But that theory hasn’t fully materialized into reality.